jerryjappinen/scroll-scope/README.md

 </script>
 ```

-The plugin attaches itself to the document object (or any parent container you choose), so you don't need to bind it for any new scrollable elements you might load via AJAX or otherwise insert into the DOM after initialization.
+The plugin works declaratively, meaning that it's attached to the document object (or any parent container you choose) instead of individual scrollable containers.
+This means that any DOM elements that are added or removed after page load do not need to be bound separately.
+You can even toggle <code>force</code> on and off during runtime if you please.